automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Stegoceras.md

 # Stegoceras
-## Description: This small herbivore was built for high-speed head-butting.
+## This small herbivore was built for high-speed head-butting.